Courtesy of Ready Set Eat

-If you’re looking for a way to use up eggs that are about to expire, trying baking this recipe for blueberry basil hand pies.
+If you’re looking for a way to use a lot of eggs, trying this recipe for blueberry basil hand pies.
 These crowd pleasers take only 15 minutes to prepare and are packed with fresh blueberries and finished off with pastry icing.

 Pulled pork sliders are a barbecue classic.
 Let your kids pour the barbecue sauce onto the pork before cooking it.

 Wondering what could be better than pizza?
 Dessert pizza.
 This impressive dish uses blueberries and raspberries to take on the shape of the American flag.
 After it’s done baking, let your children decorate the dish with fruit.
-And, if you’re looking for more delicious pizza recipes to make on Fourth of July, click here.
+This is the perfect sweet bite after grilling up a massive Fourth of July menu.